Does the thought of showing your body make you want to hide? It's time to build your body confidence! Jenny Wood writes...

 You don’t have to stop there.
 “If you’re embarrassed about one part of your body, draw attention to another, symptom-free bit you do feel confident about,” she suggests.
 “So, if you’ve got amazing long hair, dye it or add accessories to draw people’s attention upwards.”

 And, cheesy as it sounds, even though it may be the last thing you feel like doing, try smiling: “Not only is a smile the ultimate distraction – people spot it first – but studies show that even if you’re faking it, pasting one on can make you feel happier,” says Jessica.
+Perhaps more people should be confident in their smiles.

-Kate also found it helped having someone sympathetic to talk to.
+Kate also found it helped to have someone sympathetic to talk to.
 “With me, it was my mum, but it could be an aunt or close friend.
 What matters most is that they’ll honestly tell you what does and doesn’t work, rather than just saying, ‘Yeah you look fine,’ when you obviously don’t.”

 Jessica also recommends shopping with a friend who’s willing to focus on you, rather than going off and trying things on themselves.
 And if you’d rather stick pins in your eyes than hit TopShop, suggest something else entirely.
 “Don’t focus on what you can’t do – focus on what you can and like doing instead, by becoming the unofficial social secretary of your group,” she says.
 “Most people will be more than happy to go along with your ideas if you take the lead and suggest stuff to do.
 Your friends will just be grateful someone else has done the organising for them.”